cavinsaravanan/The-FIRST-Devil-s-Dictionary/GLOSSARY.md

 ## broken

-The state of a robot after programmers, drivers, or aerial assist have had their way with it.~BL0X3R
+1.The state of a robot after programmers, drivers, or aerial assist have had their way with it.~BL0X3R

 ## Bumper